hwesselmann/ranking-info/README.md

 This application is developed using

 * Ruby 2.6.6
 * Rails 6.0.2.2

-* SQLite3
+* SQLite3 (for development and test)
+* bundler package manager (for rubygems)
+* Yarn package manager (for web assets)

-### Database setup
+### Setup

-To setup a developement database, check config/database.yml and then run __rake db:migrate__
+To setup a developement environment, run the following steps before starting _rails server_

+> \# run database migrations
+> rake db:migrate
+> \# install bundle
+> bundle install
+> \# install web assets
+> yarn install --update-files

+Now everything is ready for starting a development server!

 ### Tests

 To run the test suites, run __rake test__

+The project also includes guard and an guard configuration.
+To start guard and run tests automatically on code changes, simply open a terminal and start __guard__ while in the project folder.

 ### Import file format

 To import data in the system, you need to create a csv file from the official ranking list pdf using a tool like tabula.
 The file needs to be in the format

 > ranking-position, lastname, firstname, nationality, dtb_id federation, club, score